-Join Terri Wagner for an in-depth discussion in this video Managing requirements challenges, part of Developing Project Requirements.
+Join Terri Wagner for an in-depth discussion in this video Managing requirements challenges, part of Project Management Foundations: Requirements (2015).

 - Believe it or not it's challenging to do this requirement stuff well.
 It doesn't even seem to matter what kind of requirements we're talking about or what type of name we're giving them.
 Functional, nonfunctional or maybe even dysfunctional.
 This is actually hard to do.
 It's hard to find out what your customers want, then figuring out from what they say they want, what they actually need.
 It's hard to write it well and keep it up to date.
 Just to clarify when we talk about a customer that may be an internal or external client or group that is generating the project request.